-Bit 1 PTCAPTS: PTM Capture Trigger Source Selection
+Bit 1 PTCAPTS: PTM Capture Trigger Source selection

-0: From PTPI pin

-1: From PTCK pin
+0: From PTPI pin 1: From PTCK pin

-Bit 0 PTCCLR: Select PTM Counter clear condition
+Bit 0 PTCCLR: PTM Counter Clear condition selection

-0: PTM Comparator P match
+0: Comparator P match1: Comparator A match

-1: PTM Comparator A match

 This bit is used to select the method which clears the counter.
 Remember that the Periodic TM contains two comparators, Comparator A and Comparator P, either of which can be selected to clear the internal counter.
 With the PTCCLR bit set high, the counter will be cleared when a compare match occurs from the Comparator A. When the bit is low, the counter will be cleared when a compare match occurs from the Comparator P or with a counter overflow.
 A counter overflow clearing method can only be implemented if the CCRP bits are all cleared to zero.
-The PTCCLR bit is not used in the PWM Output Mode, Single Pulse Output Mode or Capture Input Mode.
+The PTCCLR bit is not used in the PWM Output, Single Pulse Output or Capture Input Mode.